mvnikhitha/Autism_facial_emotion_recognition/README.md

 ## Results
 The model achieves reliable accuracy in detecting emotions from facial expressions, aiding in autism research and support.

-## Contributing
-Feel free to fork this repository and improve the model.

 ## License
 This project is open-source and available under the MIT License.